Avaiga/taipy-doc/docs/manuals/core/concepts/scope.md

     The first picture represents the basic case.
 We let Taipy apply the default scope (`Scope.SCENARIO`) for most data nodes.
 However, as you can see, the `sales predictions` data node is shared by the two pipelines of my scenario.
-Consequently, its scope must be at least `Scope.SCENARIO`.
+Consequently, its scope must be `Scope.SCENARIO`.
 In this case, my various scenarios do not share any data nodes.

     In the second picture, we have a second use case.
 In this example, several changes are made: